2021 Tulip Festival Extravaganza reveals Parade Marshal

 The annual Orange City Tulip Festival Extravaganza was held Wednesday, March 17, at Prairie Winds Event Center.
 The event featured a luncheon and program during which the 2021 parade marshal was introduced.

 For over 41 years, Duane Feekes committed his professional career to the City of Orange City.
 Specifically, from 1997 to 2019, Duane served as Orange City’s City Administrator, playing an important role with many Tulip Festival committee members, assisting with the successful planning and operation of our annual Tulip Festival.
 Often referred to as our festival’s unsung heroes, the city staff under Duane’s leadership played a vital role in providing a clean, hospitable and accommodating environment for our annual three-day festival year after year.

-“As a festival committee, we are truly thankful for the cooperation that Duane has fostered between the City of Orange City and the Orange City Tulip Festival,” say Reese and Cristi Kelch, 2020 Tulip Festival Chairpersons.
-“As we prepare for our 80th Tulip Festival celebration, and as the city celebrates its 150th anniversary, Duane’s leadership and stewardship of our community is a true reflection of this year’s festival theme, ‘Vibrant Together.’”
+“As a festival committee, we are truly thankful for the cooperation that Duane has fostered between the City of Orange City and the Orange City Tulip Festival,” say Rick and Sue Droog, 2021 Tulip Festival Chairpersons.
+“As we prepare for our 80th Tulip Festival celebration, Duane’s leadership and stewardship of our community is a true reflection of this year’s festival theme, ‘80 years of Tulip and Traditions’”